Deterministic microwave-optical transduction based on quantum teleportation: Discussion

-{\em Discussion.---} We have proposed a microwave-optical transduction scheme based on continuous-variable teleportation.
+We have proposed a microwave-optical transduction scheme based on continuous-variable teleportation.
 The scheme overcomes the low-cooperativity obstacle in the direct conversion scheme and provides appreciable advantages in the quantum capacity and state transfer performance.
-While the analysis is based on cavity electro-optics, the scheme also applies to other transduction systems with intermediate excitations~\cite{zhong2020proposal}.
+While the analysis is based on cavity electro-optics, the scheme also applies to other transduction systems with intermediate excitations~\cite{zhong2020proposal,lau2020ground}.
 Additional noise introduced by intermediate excitations needs to be considered in that case.
 Moreover, the teleportation scheme can also be used for quantum state transduction between different optical frequencies, e.g. diamond color centers for quantum memories and telecom band for long-distance communications.
 In this case, thermal noise vanishes for both input and output frequencies, corresponding to the ideal case in our analysis (Fig.~\ref{fig:capacity}(a) and Fig.~\ref{fig:fidelity_performance}(a)).
 Therefore, appreciable advantage can be obtained by using teleportation-based transduction scheme regardless of device cooperativity and extraction efficiency.
+In terms of applications, beside error correction, our transduction scheme can be applied to sensing protocols like microwave quantum illumination~\cite{barzanjeh2015microwave} and ranging~\cite{zhuang2021quantum_ranging}.